 Where are the Nasca Lines Located?

-What are the coordinates of Nasca Lines?
+What are the coordinates of the Nazca Lines?

 The coordinates of the Nasca Lines are as follows: